 When filling in the values of input parameters you can combine several

-input variables in the same parameter.
+interpolation variables in the same parameter.
 E.g. LOGIN =

 You can also mix a variable with static text.
 E.g. LOGIN =